self evaluation examples

 Opening two-way conversations

-For the employee and manager to get the most out of a self-appraisal, it should be a two-way conversation.
-It’s not a time for employees to list all of their grievances, nor should managers hijack the conversation.
+For the employee and manager to get the most out of a self-appraisal, it should be a two-way conversation that adapts to the communication style of both parties.
+It’s not a time for employees to list all their grievances, nor should managers hijack the conversation.
 Make self-appraisals an exchange between the employee and director.

 Developing careers